 1.3.52 Any changes to published marks must be approved by the Director of Academic and Student Affairs.

-1.3.53 Decisions regarding student progress shall be made by the relevant Programme Board of Examiners.
+1.3.53 Decisions regarding student progress and award shall be made by the relevant Programme Board of Examiners.

 Release of module marks to students